HuynhManhHung441/LearnEnglish/README.md

 - I made a new  friend at the company.
 We often talk about our projects.

+- Does this software have any function to filter data by column.
+We would like to have that function.

 - Did you buy the extension package to use more functions?

 - Do you have any plans to release a new version?